np-eazy/electron-cloud/README.md

 Run: in the electron-cloud folder, run '$ python3 main.py' to generate a TKinter window that will start a new simulation.

+See atom-2.mp4 for an example of what a render might look like; I forgot the magnitudes/phases but that one is created with (1, 0, 0), (2, 0, 0), (3, 0, 0), and (5, 1, -1) if I remember correctly.
+I changed the initialization code in the BohmianCluster class to get that distribution to start from a small point rather than to sample everything.

+The projection code also pre-rotates along the y axis but this can definitely be customized.